needle-mirror/com.unity.polyspatial.visionos/Documentation~/Assets.md

 ## Materials
 Please refer to [PolySpatial Material Support](Materials.md) for detailed information about material and shader support on visionOS.

-### Unity ShaderGraphs
+### Unity Shader Graphs
-Please refer to [Shader Graph Support](ShaderGraph.md) for detailed information about how custom shaders defined via Unity ShaderGraph are converted to MaterialX to interop with RealityKit.
+Please refer to [Shader Graph Support](ShaderGraph.md) for detailed information about how custom shaders defined via Unity Shader Graph are converted to MaterialX to interop with RealityKit.

 ## Textures
 Unity provides support for 2D textures on visionOS, and takes advantage of native texture compression options.